 For those who are looking for a massive blade that’s meant for heavy duty chopping, then this is probably not the best choice for you.
 However, if you just want a handy tool that’s ultra convenient, this ultralight pocket knife is of incredible value.

-- It’s very affordable, especially for the quality.
+- Very affordable, especially for the quality.

-- It has a sturdy frame lock.
+- Sturdy frame lock.

-- It features a lanyard/keychain hole.
+- Features a lanyard/keychain hole.

 Tops Brothers Of Bushcraft Survival Knife – Best Heavy Duty Backpacking Knife